vandeseer/easytable/README.md

 ![table with markup](doc/example_paragraph_cell.png)

+### Adding Needed Dependency

-This is still a bit experimental.
+This is still a bit experimental and there may be changes in the future.

-If you want to use this feature you need to add pdfbox-layout as a dependency.
+If you want to use this feature nevertheless you need to add pdfbox-layout as a dependency.
 In case you are using maven for instance in your `pom.xml`:

     <repositories>